 JAY – Get married.
 At least once.

 ROB – Get divorced.
 Or try to learn a musical instrument.
-It just unlocks part of your brain that I don't think is wired in until you do something like that.
-You don’t have to be good at it; just have a crack at it.
+It just unlocks part of your brain.
+You don’t have to be good at it, just have a crack at it.

 TOM – Go to Disney World.
-I've literally just been, and it is genuinely the most magical place I've ever been to, with not a scintilla of sarcasm.
-It genuinely made me feel like I was a 4-year-old boy again.
+I've just been.
+Genuinely the most magical place I've ever been to, with not a scintilla of sarcasm.
+It made me feel like I was a 4-year-old boy again.

 What's something you will never do again?